mtuncbilek95/MAGE/README.md

 teach something.
 Even Cherno does a lot of god's work.
 But when it comes to learning something that is not that popular and advanced as hell, even he doesn't take on the full responsibility.
 I'm not the smartest developer/engineer but I want to share my knowledge with you.
 Even if it's not correct.
 Because if I start showing how to do things, some whiners will come and say
 "**You're doing it wrong it has to be done like this**" and "**that**".
 Which will lead us to the actual solution.
 Because people always like to correct someone elses mistake to make them look stupid.
 So, I'm taking the responsibility here.
-Okay, enought with the chit-chat.
+Okay, enough with the chit-chat.
 Let's get to the point.

 The most important part of a game engine is the runtime reflection system.
 It's the heart of the engine.
 It's the part that makes the engine alive.
 It's the part that makes the engine work without huge amount of JSON/XML/YAML files.
 So there will be a huge explanation about it.
 I suffered a lot to make this work.
 I even cried a bit.
 This thing in here is the